BRCAChallenge/mavedb/README.md

 This software relies on the [cool-seq-tool](https://pypi.org/project/cool-seq-tool/) python package to map protein to genomic coordinates.
 The cool-seq-tool package in turn relies on the [Universal Transcript Archive (UTA)](https://github.com/biocommons/uta) database, the [SeqRepo](https://github.com/biocommons/biocommons.seqrepo) sequence mapping resource, and other resources.
 See the installation instructions for [cool-seq-tool](https://pypi.org/project/cool-seq-tool/) for more information.

-This software also relies on the UCSC Genome Browser executables.
+This software also requires the UCSC Genome Browser executables `bedSort` and `bedToBigBed`.
+These should be installed in your path prior to execution.

 ## Installation